 All talks are held on Wednesday evenings, at 7.00pm for a 7.15pm start.

-For more infomation on the talks and other events please click here to download our flyer...
+For more infomation on the talks and other events please will be available soon our old flyer...

 If you're feeling fit, Burton Civic Society have produced a 12-mile walk you could do on your own (see ACTIVITIES, below).